rstojnic/lazydata/README.md

 - Add metadata to a stored file
 - Visualise stored file provenance
-- Freezing data coming from databases and APIs
+- Storing data coming from databases and APIs

 ## Contributing